elo-enterprises/k8s-tools/README.md

 The arguments *`(▰, ↪, TRUE,)`* above allow for control of namespacing and syntax.
 (More on that later in the [Macro Arguments section](#macro-arguments)).

-That's it for the Make/Compose boilerplate, but we already have lots of functionality that ties these two contexts together.
+That's it for the Make/Compose boilerplate, but we already have lots of interoperability.
 Here's some examples of what the automatically generated targets are, and how you can use them.

 ```bash